algorandfoundation/xHD-Wallet-API-kt/README.md

 Note that this library has not undergone audit and is not recommended for production use.

+Currently there are two folders, one to create an .aar file for use in Android, another to prepare .jar files for use in standard Kotlin desktop use-cases.

 ## Installation

 This library uses a forked version of LazySodium-Java that exposes Ed25519 operations.
 The fork has been added as a Git Submodule.
 It needs to be initialized, built and have its .jar files moved into lib/libs at the root level of this repository.